 Common side effects of lithium can include:

-- Hand tremor (If tremors are particularly bothersome, an additional medication can help.)
+- Hand tremor (If tremors are particularly bothersome, dosages can sometimes be reduced, or an additional medication can help.)

 - Increased thirst